Medications and Drugs

 What is fentanyl citrate (Actiq)?

 Fentanyl citrate treats "breakthrough" cancer pain that is not controlled by other medicines.
 This medication is not for treating pain that is not cancer-related, such as migraine headaches or pain after surgery.

-Fentanyl citrate may also be used for other purposes not listed in this medication guide.
+Fentanyl citrate may also be used for purposes not listed in this medication guide.

 What are the possible side effects of fentanyl citrate (Actiq)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using fentanyl citrate and call your doctor at once if you have any of these serious side effects: